It all started with a tile!

 The small ottomans have leather upholstery and serve to provide additional seating and storage.

 The media center and fireplace are next to each other on the same wall.
-The media cabinets were painted matte black and the old brick fireplace was redone with stone.
+I had the media cabinets painted matte black and the old brick fireplace was redone with stone which gave me a nice contrast.

 Here you can also see the bar just off the den which was updated with the same lux travertine backsplash and cabinet paint as the kitchen.

-Since the dining room is so visible and open to the den it needed some changes so it wouldn’t look out of place.
-The walls were plastered and the chairs were recovered to match the sofas.
+Since the dining room is so visible and open to the den, I included it in this redecorating project so it wouldn’t look out of place.
+The walls were plastered to match the kitchen and den.
+I had the dining room chairs recovered in the same fabric as the sofas.

 The creamy white and subtle gold tones of this rug tie the colors of the room together.